scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst

    :width: 500
    :alt: Import tomogram

-The imported data can be now visualized by clinking on button "Analyze", on the top right corner of the bottom panel.
+The imported data can be now visualized by clinking on button "Analyze", located on the top right corner of the bottom panel.
 This will generate an auxiliary window which will lists the tomograms contained in the set imported.
 In our case, there is only one tomogram.
 To open it with IMOD's viewer 3dmod (integrated as part of plugin scipion-em-imod), simply double click on it.